-If you need to improve your English skills before applying to the college, Pierce has several partnerships with language schools in the the Los Angeles area.
-Contact the schools directly for more information about their application process.
+If you need to improve your English skills before applying to the college, Pierce has several partnerships with language schools in the Los Angeles area.
+Visit our English Proficiency Criteria page and contact the schools directly for more information about their application process.
 After attending a language school and completing the appropriate English proficiency level, you may apply to Pierce as an F-1 transfer student.
-Completion of any of the the courses listed below will meet our English proficiency requirement.
-Here is the list of language schools that have an agreement with Pierce:

 The 2+2 model is a popular choice for many students.
 A bachelor's degree in the U.S. requires a minimum of four years to complete.
 In the 2+2 model, the student finishes the first two years (or more) of transfer coursework at Pierce.
 This includes includes classes for major preparation and General Education (GE).
 A student may also complete an associate's degree and Pierce offers Associate's Degrees for Transfer (AD-T) in certain majors.
 Attending a community college is an attractive option for many students because tuition is generally less expensive and classes are smaller.

 After completing transfer requirements, the student can then attend a university to complete the coursework for the bachelor's degree.
 This may take an additional 2 or 3 years.
 In summary, the 2+2 model means "2 years at a community college + 2 years at a university = bachelor's degree."*

 *It's important to note that the actual time to finish a degree can vary based on certain circumstances.
 For example, prerequisite courses and unit load can affect the number of semesters required to complete a degree.
 All students will have the opportunity to meet with a counselor for an educational plan so that you will know what classes to take and when you need to apply for transfer.